KPMOKGOPA/Benchmarmking-Datasets/README.md

 Please cite the following if you use these files in your work:

-> Kabelo, P. et al. *Benchmarking Base Randomization Algorithm as Possible Tool for the Initial Step of Generating Virtual RNA Aptamer Libraries*.
-(2025, under review)
+> Mokgopa, K.P.; Oloniiju, S.D.; Lobb, K.A.; Tshiwawa, T. Benchmarking the Base Randomization Algorithm as a Possible Tool for the Initial Step of Generating a Virtual RNA Aptamers Library.
+BioTech 2025, 14, 72. https://doi.org/10.3390/biotech14030072

 ---